• Home

 Tying off the base of the inside out sleeve of the sweater to make a sweater pumpkin.

-Using the twine, tie off one of the ends about 1 inch up.
+Using the jute twine, tie off one of the ends about 1 inch up.
 I wrapped the twine around a couple of times and tied it 2-3 times.
 Then you want to right side out the sleeve. (the twine you just tied will now be inside)

 Cable Knit Sweater sleeve stuffed with a faux pumpkin.